paulovieira/roam-scrollbars/README.md

 - set the scrollbar width and maximum height of block embeds and page embeds
 	- for block embeds, you can optionally make the scroll start only in the children (of the block being embeded)

-The following screenshots shows gives a before/after overview (in the right image notice the scrollbars and height of the block embed and code block).
+The following screenshots shows gives a before/after overview (in the right image notice the scrollbars in the main view and sidebar, and the height of the block embed and code block).

 <p align="center">
 	<img